adg29/adg29/README.md

 Miami.
 I build systems other engineers and agents can run: harnesses, evals, the decision of what should live where.

-A hiring manager does not need the rest of this account.
-Open these, in this order:

 1. [named-computers](https://github.com/adg29/named-computers) — a computer has a name, an inbox, and memory that survives sleep.
 A function does not.
 Evals, plus the [ADR](https://github.com/adg29/named-computers/blob/main/docs/ADR-001-when-this-is-a-computer.md) for when this is the wrong model.
 2. [vc-rag-agent](https://github.com/adg29/vc-rag-agent) — grounded Q&A over messy records.
 The hard part is faithfulness, not retrieval.